uw-madison-aae/uw.authentication.shibboleth/README.md

 ------------

 There is a sample project available in the source solution to show how this works in its entirety.
- - **SampleMVCCore** .Net Core 3.1 app using the `IAuthenticationBuilder` extensions for both local development and Shibboleth production
+ - **SampleMVCCore** .Net 5.0 app using the `IAuthenticationBuilder` extensions for both local development and Shibboleth production